unalkaya/AutomatedLoginTests/LoginProject/ReadMe.md

 Content of the Project

-Automate the manual test cases for N11
+Automate the manual test cases for Hepsiburada

+You can manage email and password inputs in config.properties

 Tools and Technologies :